-LAKEWOOD ESTATES CIVIC ASSOCIATION, INC.
+LAKEWOOD ESTATES CIVIC ASSOCIATION BYLAWS

 The name of this Association shall be Lakewood Estates Civic Association, Inc. (hereinafter “LECA” or “the Association”).

 This Association is and shall remain a non-profit organization, and no part

 Of the net earnings hereof shall inure to any individual member.

 The boundaries of Lakewood Estates shall be defined as follows: Lake

 Maggiore on the north, Dr. Martin Luther King Street South (formerly Ninth

 Street South) on the east, 31st Street South on the west, and 54th Avenue